chipsalliance/Cores-VeeR-EL2/README.md

 to the bus.

-The simulation produces output on the screen like:
+The simulation produces output on the screen like: u
 ```

 VerilatorTB: Start of sim